denis-onder/ts-node-api-boilerplate/README.md

 Design pattern wise, this boilerplate had MVC in mind.

 It's written to be used with TypeScript and Express.
-The database solution used here is Postgres, which uses Sequelize as it's layer of communication.
+The database solution used here is MongoDB, which uses Mongoose as it's layer of communication.
 This can, however, easily be changed.

 ---